nicolaprezza/nicolaprezza.github.io/index.md

 # Selected Publications

-* Travis Gagie, Gonzalo Navarro, and Nicola Prezza, 2020. *Fully-Functional Suffix Trees and Optimal Text Searching in BWT-runs Bounded Space*.  **Journal of the ACM**. [https://doi.org/10.1145/3375890](https://doi.org/10.1145/3375890).
+* Nicola Cotumaccio and Nicola Prezza. *On Indexing and Compressing Finite Automata*.
+Accepted for publication in **SODA 2021**.

+* Nicola Prezza. *On Locating Paths in Compressed Tries*.
+Accepted for publication in **SODA 2021**.

+* Anders Roy Christiansen, Mikko Berggren Ettienne, Tomasz Kociumaka, Gonzalo Navarro, Nicola Prezza. *Optimal-Time Dictionary-Compressed Indexes*.
+Accepted for publication in ACM Transactions on Algorithms (**TALG**).

+* Nicola Prezza, 2020. *Optimal Substring-Equality Queries with Applications to Sparse Text Indexing*.
+Accepted for publication in ACM Transactions on Algorithms (**TALG**).
 Journal extension of:
+	* Nicola Prezza, 2018. *In-Place Sparse Suffix Sorting*.
+Proceedings of the 29th Annual ACM-SIAM Symposium on Discrete Algorithms, **SODA 2018**.
+Pages 1496-1508.

+* Travis Gagie, Gonzalo Navarro, and Nicola Prezza, 2020. *Fully-Functional Suffix Trees and Optimal Text Searching in BWT-runs Bounded Space*.  **Journal of the ACM** (JACM). [https://doi.org/10.1145/3375890](https://doi.org/10.1145/3375890).
+Journal extension of:
 	* Travis Gagie, Gonzalo Navarro, and Nicola Prezza, 2018. *Optimal-Time Text Indexing in BWT-runs Bounded Space*.
 Proceedings of the 29th Annual ACM-SIAM Symposium on Discrete Algorithms, **SODA 2018**.
 Pages 1459-1477.
 <br /><br />
 * Jarno Alanko, Giovanna D'Agostino, Alberto Policriti, and Nicola Prezza. *Regular Languages meet Prefix Sorting*. **SODA 2020**.

 * Dominik Kempa and Nicola Prezza, 2018. *At the Roots of Dictionary Compression: String Attractors*.
 In Proceedings of the 50th Annual ACM SIGACT Symposium on Theory of Computing, **STOC 2018**, June 25-29, 2018, Los Angeles, CA. pp. 827-840.
 ACM.

-* Nicola Prezza, 2018. *In-Place Sparse Suffix Sorting*.
-Proceedings of the 29th Annual ACM-SIAM Symposium on Discrete Algorithms, **SODA 2018**.
-Pages 1496-1508.

 # News